atanassov-anton/appfire-coding-task/README.md

 # How to use the jira-dumper-mvp project
+## Prerequisites
+- maven is installed
+- java 21 or higher is installed
+- git is installed

+## Steps to run single jar executable
 1. Clone the git repo
 2. Build the jira-dumper-mvp project with maven: `mvn clean install`
 3. To get the help of the single jar execute: